 Basis of preparation and summary of significant accounting policies a.
-Basis of preparation and measurement

-The accompanying consolidated financial statements have been prepared in accordance with the international accounting standard (IAS) 34 "Interim Financial Reporting", because of that they do not include all the required information for annual financial statements in accordance with International Financial Reporting Standards, International Accounting Standards and Interpretations (collectively IFRSs) issued by the International Accounting Standards Board (IASB), so it is recommended to read altogether the annual financial statements as of December 31, 2023.
+Basis of preparation and measurement financial statements in accordance with International Financial Reporting Standards, International Accounting Standards and Interpretations (collectively IFRSs) issued by the International Accounting Standards Board (IASB), so it is recommended to read altogether the annual financial statements as of December 31, 2024.